Kalwaria Pacławska

-The village has a population of 164.
-It took the name from the big calvary that arose in the XIVth century around the Orthodox Church of Simeon Stylites.
+The village took its name from the big calvary that arose in the XIVth century around the Orthodox Church of Simeon Stylites.
 After the region fell into the control of Poland, it was transformed and developed as a Catholic religious center by Andrzej Maksymilian Fredro and became a popular pilgrimage site.
 It has also a miraculous image of Our Lady.